 Download our Warehouse Manager's handbook to learn how to better understand your material handling needs.

 Electrification drives demand for better battery education

-In light of EU directives such as the 2040 ban on diesel engines (which will come sooner), electrification is very much the topic on everyone’s minds.
-Electrification represents a future challenge for the material handling industry as customers don’t fully understand the implications and therefore find it hard deciding what they need.
+In light of EU directives such as the 2030 ban on diesel engines (which will come sooner), electrification is very much the topic on everyone’s minds.
+Electrification represents a future challenge for the material handling industry as customers don’t fully understand the implications and therefore find it hard to decide what they need.
 It’s therefore vital that you future-proof your business before you need to.

 Businesses today talk about lithium-ion (Li) batteries — which are well known for being pollution-free, with fast charging technology — but what else can we consider?
 Due to a lack of understanding, companies are being led down one path without all of the facts.

 ‘Lithium-ion is not the only environmentally friendly option available, and material handling providers can in fact offer better and more cost-effective solutions.’